exratione/thywill/doc/coreConfiguration.md

     componentName: {
       implementation: {
-        type: "extra",
+        type: 'extra',
         name: implementationName
       }
     }

 But what about an implementation provided by some other package or file?
-That is specified as follows, where the "property" property is optional:
+That is specified as follows, where the 'property' property is optional:

     componentName: {
       implementation: {
-        type: "require",
+        type: 'require',
         path: path,
         property: property
       }
     }

-Under the hood, Thywill expects a constructor for the component class from one of the following, depending on whether or not "property" is specified.
+Under the hood, Thywill expects a constructor for the component class from one of the following, depending on whether or not 'property' is specified.

     // No property specified.
     require(path);